Costs of proceedings - Sweden

 Prior information to be provided by legal representatives

-Furthermore, according to the Code of Conduct for Members of the Swedish Bar Association, a member should – from the start of the assignment – inform his or her client of the charging and invoicing policy.
+According to the Association’s guiding rules on good practice in relation to the adoption of the mandate, a member of the Swedish Bar Association shall set out the charging principles and inform the client of the invoicing procedures he/she intends to apply.
 According to this Code, fees may be charged by means of an invoice rendered in respect of part of the work done, on account or by invoicing when the assignment is completed.
-As regards other legal representatives who are not members of the Swedish Bar Association, no statutory obligations of this kind are stipulated.
+As far as other agents who are not members of the Swedish Bar Association are concerned, there are no statutory obligations of this kind.

 Where can I find information on cost sources in Sweden?